michaelsmetsker2/mods/docs.md

 # Overview

+## Golden Rule

+Documents can get stale, so please use `examples/mod.lua` as the source of truth if you find a contradiction between the docs and the examples :)

 ## Language / Runtime

-Ballionaire's mod uses Lua, powered by the [MoonSharp interpreter](https://www.moonsharp.org/).
+Ballionaire's mods use Lua, powered by the [MoonSharp interpreter](https://www.moonsharp.org/).
 Please check out the MoonSharp FAQ for differences between MoonSharp's dialect of Lua and vanilla Lua.
+For the most part, there shouldn't be any practical differences.

 ## Sandbox

 The Lua environment is heavily sandboxed.
 You'll have access to `print`, `string`, `math`, and `table` APIs, but not much else.
 Importantly, `require` and variations of `load` are not supported; your mod must reside entirely in a single `mod.lua` file.

+I'll be working to support interactions betwene mods and mult-file mods in the future, but want to keep things simple for v1.0.

 ## How to Structure Your Mod

 The game will scan and load mods once, at startup.
 If you need to make changes to your mod, you'll need to restart the game.
 If you want to unload mods, you'll need to restart the game.

-Mods should live in a directory, and may contain one `mod.lua` file that the game will read and load, as well as any image files used by the mode.
+Each Mod should live in its own directory, and must contain both a `mod.ini` and `mod.lua` file.
+Any image files used by the mode can also live in that directory.
 Those images can be referred to via a relative path in the mod code.

 ```
 my_mod\              (this is the mod's id)
+  mod.ini
   mod.lua
   trigger.png
   other_trigger.png